Python (film): Reception

 Python was originally broadcast in the United States on August 9, 2000.
 In the Philippines, the film was theatrically released as Anaconda 2000 on October 25, 2000, connecting it to the unrelated 1997 film Anaconda.

 Python received mixed reviews.
 Critics praised the ensemble cast, but criticized the special effects and plot.
-Others thought that it was an above-average television film with good special effects.
+Moria Reviews wrote: "The B-budget CGI monster movie is not a particularly distinguished genre but Python surprises as one of the better entries.
+For one, it is played with a sense of humour that lifts the show considerably over any rough technical patches."